 “The shamanic realm is to get you out of the word set.
 For skeptics, that’s impossible, and they just can’t see that and it just makes no sense.” — Fred Alan Wolf (4)

 This portal is likely the origin of both religion and medicine.
-Mythologies were created by religion to describe and explain what one encounters on the journey.
+Religion created mythology to describe and explain what one encounters on the journey.
 And these pioneers of consciousness were the first to experiment with and synthesize plants for healing and altering consciousness.

 The focus of the shaman is the inner world.
 The focus of religion is building a system for cash flow.
 These are vastly different in their approach and understanding.
-Shamanism is based on the empirical evidence of the individual’s journey.
-Religion is based on make-believe, mythology and superstition.
+Shamanism is based on empirical evidence of the individual’s journey.
+Religion is based on make-believe, mythology, and superstition.

 “Shamanism is not a religion.
 It’s a method.
 And when this method is practiced with humility, reverence and self-discipline, the shaman’s path can become a way of life.” — Hank Wesselman (5)

-Once you experience this quest, you’ll find it a place and space where you can find answers and healing.
-It’s not a onetime adventure, but a part of your spiritual practice.
-You can learn a lot about your inner-self by your interaction with your spirit guides even without being under the apprenticeship of a Shaman.
+Once you experience this quest, you’ll find a place and space where you can find answers and healing.
+It’s not a one-time adventure but a part of your spiritual practice.
+You can learn much about yourself through interaction with your spirit guides.
+You don’t need a Shaman.
 You can become a magical athlete in your own right.

 “We find that alchemy has to do with magicians or magic and may even have roots in the Chaldean people who lived in the land that we now call Iraq.
 Abraham emerged and took a flock of people with him into Egypt.
 They were later called the Hebrews because of the valleys that they came out of.
 The alchemy that they saw was a transformative power within the individuals to affect the ,”out there” reality — and that, of course, is the basis of shamanism and is the basis for most magical and so—called Third World belief systems.” — Fred Alan Wolf